top1944/duckuments/docs/17_setup/2_0_5_rc_control_remote.md

     duckiebot $ git clone git@github.com:duckietown/Software.git ~/duckietown

+For the above to succeed you should have a Github account already set up.

+It should not ask for a password.

 ### Troubleshooting

-* For the above to succeed you should have a Github account already set up.
+Symptom: It asks for a password.

+Resolution: You missed some of the steps described in [](#github-access).

 Symptom: Other weird errors.